Team communication mini‑template

 What’s needed next: Please schedule a same‑day visit or triage call.

-Confirmation cue: Please confirm once scheduled so I can update the care plan.
+Please confirm: Please confirm once scheduled so I can update the care plan.

 Next steps

+This mini‑template gives you the core structure for efficient team communication.
 Explore additional Quick Wins to support efficient communication, visit flow, and documentation.